helasuno/vscode_extension/src/README.md

 ### 1.0.0

 Initial release of the extension.
+This is still in development so do not consider this stable yet.